Kiwi/clyde/README.md

 # Clyde update for Pacman 3.4

 Here is the readme for my branch of Clyde that should work with Pacman 3.4.
 This is mostly working by now.
 Not quite, though.
-Test test program breaks.
+The test program breaks on changelog stuff.

 # Building example